alan-turing-institute/ARC-MLFlow/README.md

 ### The MLFlow UI

-If you go to the `MLFLOW_TRACKING_URI` in a browser and enter your username and password you should get to the UI and be able to browser through your tracked experiments and artefacts.
+If you go to the `MLFLOW_TRACKING_URI` in a browser and enter your username and password you should get to the UI and be able to browse through your tracked experiments and artefacts.

 ## Deployment